Back Pressure Points Massage: 3 Ways to Relieve Back Pain Using Key Pressure Points

 Credit: Envato Elements/ kryzhov

 The first method involves simply using your hands to massage the acupressure points in your back.
-This massage is most effective for upper back pain.
+This massage is most effective for targeting L14, GB30, and B60.

 1. Find a comfortable sitting or sleeping position.